-- (a) that the provocation is not sought or voluntarily provoked by the offender as an excuse for killing or doing harm to any person; - (b) that the provocation is not given by anything done in obedience to the law, or by a public servant in the lawful exercise of the powers of such public servant; - (c) that the provocation is not given by anything done in the lawful exercise of the right of private defence.
+- (a) that the provocation is not sought or voluntarily provoked by the offender as an excuse for killing or doing harm to any person; - (b) that the offender did not know and had no reason to believe that the provocation was given by anything done in obedience to the law, or by a public servant in the lawful exercise of the powers of such public servant; - (c) that the provocation is not given by anything done in the lawful exercise of the right of private defence.

-Explanation.-Whether the provocation was grave and sudden enough to prevent the offence from amounting to murder is a question of fact.
+Explanation 1.-Whether the provocation was grave and sudden enough to prevent the offence from amounting to murder is a question of fact, having regard to whether an ordinary person of the same gender and age as the offender, sharing such characteristics as would affect the gravity of the provocation and placed in the same situation as the offender, would be deprived of self-control by the provocation.